 One of the many benefits of opening a candy shop is the ability to create and sell sweet treats that everyone loves.
 Whether you sell traditional chocolate bars or Willy Wonka-inspired items like a Whipple-Scrumptious Fudgemallow Delight, a candy store provides edible pleasure for children of all ages.

 Owners can also choose from a variety of different candy stores.
 You can start your own company or open a franchise.
 You can opt for a brick-and-mortar storefront or operate entirely online as an e-commerce shop.
 You can launch a store that only sells specialty candy, like Fowler’s Candy Shop in New York that’s known for its sponge candy, or open a five-and-dime candy shop where kids pick their treats from self-serve dispensers.

-Your candy store, no matter its size or niche offerings, needs a business plan.
-A business plan is an extensive look at how the business will run and succeed.
+Your candy store, no matter its size or niche offerings, needs a business plan, which is an extensive look at how the business will run and succeed.
 While it serves as an excellent reference for owners, it’s also necessary if you plan to seek funding from a bank or investor because it clearly outlines your goals and strategy.

 As you consider setting up a candy store, explore different types of business structures.
 A sole proprietorship and a limited liability company (LLC) are two options.

 A sole proprietorship is free and easy to set up.
 If you plan to open a small online candy shop, this could be a viable option.
-If you’ll open a physical retail location with a few employees, consider an LLC.
+If you’ll open a physical retail location with employees, consider an LLC.
 An LLC, as the name suggests, offers liability protection.
 If your candy shop goes bankrupt or is sued, for example, liability insurance provides protection for your personal assets, like your house, car, personal bank accounts, etc.

 The process to set up an LLC is different in each state.
-You need to file LLC formation paperwork, pay a filing fee, and submit paperwork to a state agency.
-That’s usually the secretary of state.
-You can complete the process yourself or you can streamline it by working with a business formation company.
+You need to file LLC formation paperwork, pay a filing fee, and submit paperwork to a state agency — usually the Secretary of State.
+You can complete the process yourself or streamline it by working with a business formation company.

 You will also need an employer identification number (EIN) from the IRS.
 These nine-digit numbers are necessary to pay your candy store employees, file taxes, and open bank accounts.